geertvos/gs-lang/README.md

 ```

 # Exception handling
 The language and underlying VM have support for exception handling.
-For now there is no language construct yet to throw an exception, but the VM can in case errors happen during execution.
+Any type can be thrown as an Exception.
+The VM internally will throw String objects with a message.
 ```
 try {
 	a = true + 5;
 	print("Not good");
+	throw "Should have been an exception already.";
 } catch(a) {
 	print("Exception caught: "+a);
 };